 Mypy is still in development.
-A significant subset of Python features is supported.
+Most Python features are supported.

 def fib(n): a, b = 0, 1 while a < n: yield a a, b = b, a+b